dret/webconcepts/concepts/media-type/text/grammar-ref-list.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/text/grammar-ref-list"
 title:         "Media Type: text/grammar-ref-list"
+concept-name:  Media Type
+concept-value: text/grammar-ref-list
 description: "The body of the RECOGNIZE method of the MRCP protocol may contain a list of grammar URIs specified in content of media type 'text/grammar-ref-list'.
 This type defines a list of grammar URIs and allows each grammar URI to be assigned a weight in the list."
 ---